MelonKony/webdev/content/utopia/vekllei/_index.md

 *Upen* is the nondenominational animism of Vekllei, and is practiced nearly universally throughout the country in various forms and traditions.
 As much a secular cultural tradition as an organised religion, *Upen* coexists alongside abrahamic and miscellaneous faiths in the country, integrating most immigrant populations in Vekllei into its scripture on landscape and *sumoismiaya*, or the "spirit of things."

-While Vekllei has no state religion, *Upen*'s is thoroughly integrated with Vekllei culture and policy, and informs life and practice in this country as an agonistic feature of culture.
+While Vekllei has no state religion, *Upen* is thoroughly integrated with Vekllei culture and policy, and informs life and practice in this country as an agonistic feature of culture.
 Vekllei's Floral Constitution prohibits governmental regulation of religion or prohibition of faith.
 Despite this, *Upen* is taught in state schools and practiced frequently, reinforcing its relevance across younger generations in a broader resurgence of traditional folklore in the postwar era.

 Although most people in the country observe *Upen* apolitically, several other religious cultures hold sway in the country, including Catholicism (11%) Judaism (9%), Buddhism (4%), Islam (2%), Hinduism (1.3%) and Sikhism (0.7%).
 Despite this, Vekllei has some of the lowest rates of religious adherence in the world, estimated at a mere 6%, signifying *Upen*'s cultural influence on personal practice and informal ritual.